When & What Is My Child’s First “Regular” Visit?

 The most important thing you can do is to “schedule for success.”
 Our office always schedules new patient exams in the morning.
 Young children tend to do better early in the day.
 By 4 o’clock in the afternoon a toddler can get pretty tired and cranky, especially if he or she did not have a nap that day.
 Morning appointments also allow Dr. Aka and the staff to take their time and establish rapport with you and your child while leaving enough time for you to ask as many questions as you may have.

-Secondly, in the days and weeks leading up to this first visit, sit down with your child and read them books about going to the dentist, what a dentist does, and what to expect.
-There are also animated kids’ videos available to rent or purchase online that can be useful in preparing your child to see the dentist.
+In the days and weeks leading up to this first visit, sit down with your child and read books about going to the dentist, what a dentist does, and what to expect.
+There are also animated kids’ videos available that can be useful in preparing your child to see the dentist.

-Lastly, as is the case with all health care offices, there are several forms to complete prior to your arrival.
-Please complete them and have them ready for us upon your arrival, otherwise, filling out the forms on-site will use up 20-25 valuable minutes of your child’s appointment time.
+As is the case with all health care offices, there are multiple forms to complete prior to your arrival.
+For your convenience, most of them are available online (See Patient Registration).
+Please complete them ahead of time, otherwise, filling out the forms on-site will use up half of your child’s 60-minute appointment time and may necessitate rescheduling.